Citi Field

 Posted by Kurt Smith

-In recent years, the Mets changed the Citi Field dimensions, moving the fences in a few feet in response to complaints from hitters.
+A few years after it opened, the Mets changed the Citi Field dimensions, moving the fences in a few feet in response to complaints from hitters.
 They put in an 8-foot wall in front of the 16-foot wall in left field, and the right center field fence was moved in a full 25 feet.
 (They painted the fence Mets blue, however, which gets a thumbs up from me.)

 When I first heard that the Mets would be changing the dimensions to make the ballpark more hitter-friendly, I groaned.
 My first thought was “Where have you gone, Joe DiMaggio?”